 You people with your sidewalks and your manicured lawns – I envy you right now.
-We moved onto raw land on purpose but I didn’t anticipate having to wear sloggers just to get to the car.
-And no, that isn’t our pig in the featured photo.
-We don’t have a place for a pig yet.
+We moved onto raw land on purpose but I didn’t anticipate having to train for a cross-country event just to get to the car.

 Imagine plopping down somewhere in the woods to live.
-The walkways you create trample the grass down leaving only dirt, then mud, when it rains.
+Wherever you walk, you trample the grass down leaving only dirt, then mud, when it rains.
 Everywhere you drive, the same.
-Unless preventive measures are taken in the form of concrete, gravel and grass – mud is what happens.
+Without driveways and sidewalks – mud is what happens.

-We’d never leave the place without four-wheel drive capabilities and the routes we walk are currently a morass of standing water interspersed with deep footprints.
-It’s almost spring and water from the melting snow is trapped on the surface by an underlayer of permafrost.
+It’s almost spring and water from the melting snow is trapped on the surface by an under-layer of permafrost.
 It has nowhere to go and mixes with the trampled or driven-upon topsoil to create a real mess.

-In the meantime, I put on my rain boots no matter the outfit.
+Until the thaw is complete and all of the snow melts, I put on my rain boots no matter the outfit.
 At least I fit in here in rural America.